I’ve said it before and I’ll say it again, the Infusionsoft Decision Diamond is my Achilles heel.

 The answer is probably less complicated than people think.

-Rather than branch contacts into those who have or haven’t opened the email, you can actually just build your second (and third, fourth, etc) email attempts right into that original sequence – because the minute the contact achieves the goal downstream any automation preceding the goal would stop.
+Rather than use an Infusionsoft decision diamond to branch contacts into those who have or haven’t opened the email, you can actually just build your second (and third, fourth, etc) email attempts right into that original sequence – because the minute the contact achieves the goal downstream any automation preceding the goal would stop.

 Caveat: I should also point out that you should use this particular tactic (and the Email Open Goal in general) with caution.